Lovishkasoni/ContinualLearningANN/README.md

 # Catastrophic Forgetting in Healthcare AI - DEAR Framework

-A research hackathon prototype implementing the **DEAR framework** (Drift-Aware EWC with Adaptive Replay) for continual learning on Chest X-ray datasets.
+A research project prototype implementing the **DEAR framework** (Drift-Aware EWC with Adaptive Replay) for continual learning on Chest X-ray datasets.

 ## Overview